 Split ends and single strand knots are bad for anyone’s hair, but since they increase breakage and make detangling more difficult, they can be especially painful for little ones.
 So do regular trims!
 You can do them yourself, and they can be minimal- just trim off the dead ends, keeping your child’s hair healthy.

 Low manipulation styles like braids and twists can be a life-saver for both your child’s hair and you- they protect hair from damage, dirt, and the elements, and give you a break from haircare that can be time consuming.
 But be careful!
 Never pull the hair too tight into a protective or secure style- this can cause hair loss and breakage and discomfort for your little one.
 Don’t neglect to moisturize their hair, even when in the protective style.
-And never leave a style in for more than two weeks.
+And don't leave a style in for more than two weeks.
 Learn more about protective styles here.

-This might seem unnecessary, but there’s no better way to ensure your child’s hair is getting the nutrients and moisture it needs to grow long and stay healthy.
+There is no better way to ensure your child’s hair is getting the nutrients it needs to grow long and stay healthy.
 Deep conditioning will also give their hair that extra protective edge against all the dirt, sweat, and elements that tend to dry it out.
 We recommend using a deep conditioner with all natural ingredients, and nothing potentially toxic or hazardous.
-NaturAll Club's avocado deep conditioners are a great option and safe to use on kids!
+NaturAll's avocado deep conditioners are a great option!

 Have your child sleep on a satin pillowcase to reduce friction and breakage overnight.
-This may be especially important if their hair is past their shoulders.
+This is especially important if their hair is past their shoulders.

 My number one piece of advice is to teach your child to love their hair.
 In a world where natural hair can be seen as different, weird, or undesirable, you are an essential line of defense.
 Never criticize or imply that there’s something wrong with their hair, but instead treat your child’s hair (and your own!) with love, care, and pride.
 They’ll learn from your example!